jon-harper/QExt/README.md

-# Qext
+# QExt
-QExt is meant as an add-on to Qt without external dependencies, save for option modules for specific platforms (primarily Windows).
-Ultimately, the aim of QExt is to limit "rolling your own", expose useful Qt utility functions and classes, and ease C++11/14 use with Qt.
+## Purpose
+QExt is an add-on library for Qt developers with limited dependencies.
+The aims of QExt in a nutshell are:
+ - Ease C++11/14 use with Qt
+ - Expose useful Qt functionality that is currently private
+ - Limit "rolling-your-own"
+ - Extend Qt in a familiar Qt-style

+## Goals
+ 1. Modularity
+ 2. Minimal dependencies
+ 3. Seamless integration with Qt
+ 4. Sensible use of C++11/14
+ 5. Reasonable speed and memory effeciency
+ 6. Excellent documentation

 ## Features
 QExt exposes and maintains functionality that is "private" in Qt.
 The canonical example of a private class later made public is QVarLengthArray.
 QExt re-implements and supports similar types of useful classes that are hidden in Qt or emulates their functionality.

-QExt also makes Qt-style development easier, such as the use of the d-ptr (also known as the compiler firewall), including Private class inheritance and back links.
-There are also macros that replace `Q_D` and `Q_Q` without needing a class name declaration.
+QExt also makes Qt-style development easier, such as the use of the d-ptr (also known as the compiler firewall), including Private class inheritance and back links (see `QePublicBase` and `QePrivateBase` in QeCore).

 C++14 is now supported by VS, gcc, and Clang, so it is used throughout the library to speed, ease, and simplify development.
+One of the benefits of this are macros that replace `Q_D` and `Q_Q` without needing a class name declaration (`Q_DPTR` and `Q_QPTR`).
+This is legal code in QExt:

+    void MyPublicClass::setFoo(const Foo &f)
+    {
+       Q_DPTR;
+       d->foo = f;
+    }

 Optional components of QExt include a rich library of widgets (QeWidgets), a ribbon toolkit (QeRibbon), and Windows/COM integration (QeWindows).